 After all he was hungry.
 Rose is kind, he thought.
 She looks so much like Grace.
 They both do.
 There must be a way to tell them apart.
 Becky can.
 What will become of them when I am sent away?
 I hardly know them, what they would want.

 When he finished eating, he pushed the tray back, got up and paced again.
 Nell.
 I have to talk with Nell.
 He stopped by the window and looked out.
 It was fully dark, snow falling thinly in front of the gas street lamp.
 He drew the curtain.
-Then he realized, I can’t go over there.
+Then he realized he couldn’t go over there.
 Ebenezer might be home from the hospital.

 His stomach churned as the immensity of the day’s events assailed him.